Workbrew/sync-brewfiles-action/README.md

 You can also trigger it manually or on a schedule.
 But for most teams, syncing on push is all you need.

+By using this software, you agree to the [Workbrew Terms of Service](https://workbrew.com/terms-of-service) and [Privacy Policy](https://workbrew.com/privacy-policy).

 Are you a Workbrew customer struggling to implement this action?
 Contact your account manager and we're happy to help.
 Not a Workbrew customer yet?
 [Reach out to talk about becoming one](https://workbrew.com/contact).